-The Informed Consent form must include additional information for potential subjects regarding the fact that participation or non-participation will have no effect on their duration of incarceration or terms of parole.
+The Informed Consent form must be presented in language that is understandable to prisoners, and must include additional information for potential subjects regarding the fact that participation or non-participation will have no effect on their duration of incarceration or terms of parole.
 The IRB must determine whether assent is a requirement for research pertaining to prisoners that are children.